Spice up your inbox with FREE German recipes and a free recipe ebook!

 5. Rouladen

-Make it on the stove, or even more easily, in the pressure cooker.
-Trust me, once you try rouladen and it's absolutely delicious gravy, you'll never go back!
+Make it even easier in the pressure cooker.
+Trust me, once you try rouladen you'll never go back!

 Honorable Meat Mentions